dpuiu/MitoHPC/docs/AnVIL_TERRA_DOWNLOAD.md

     gcloud components update

     # Login and Configure
-    PROJECT=gtexproject
+    PROJECT=topmed                          # gtexproject
-    gcloud auth login  # a broser window will pop up; select the account you are planning to use
+    gcloud auth login --no-launch-browser   # a broser window will pop up; select the account you are planning to use

     gcloud auth list